 ·

-Lamb Shank Pie – A Nostalgic Family Favourite
+5 Star Lamb Shank Pie Recipe – A Nostalgic Family Favourite

 Lamb Shank Pie

-Lamb shank pie is more than just a recipe in our home — it’s a tradition.
-The kind of dish that quietly makes its way onto the table at Christmas, special occasions, and those moments when only something truly comforting will do.
+Lamb shank pie recipe is more than just a dish in our home — it’s a tradition.
+The kind of meal that quietly makes its way onto the table at Christmas, special occasions, and those moments when only something deeply comforting will do.

 If you’ve spent any time on lizna.co.za, you’ll know I have a soft spot for recipes that come with a story.
 And this one?
 It’s been part of our family for as long as I can remember.